arnab-maitra/Todo-List/README.md

 1. Progress Bar can be implemented in each Todo.
 2. Email and Contact No. option and verification can be implemented.
 3. Captcha can be implemented during Registration.
+4. Reminder can be implemented through notifications to complete due tasks within deadline.
+5. Profile Picture Upload option can be implemented.
+6. Database synchronization by mail can be well implemented.

 **LIBRARIES NEEDED:**